Intensive Japanese Language

 • Social Sciences

-Admission Requirements Applicants must fulfill either a) or b):
+Admission Requirements Applicants must meet both a) and b):

 Language Requirements

-• Students who have never studied Japanese before must be able to conduct basic communication in English
+• Japanese language proficiency is not required, but those who have not studied Japanese before should be able to communicate in English on a basic level.

 Other Available Courses